 Obtaining and Using a Police Report

-If you have been involved in a motor vehicle accident or other incident to which a law enforcement officer responded, a police report was probably generated.
-You are entitled to receive a copy of any such report, so it is a good idea to contact the responding law enforcement agency as soon as possible after the incident.
+You may have been involved in a motor vehicle accident or another incident.
+If a law enforcement officer responded, a police report was probably created.
+You are entitled to receive a copy of the police report.
+It is a good idea to contact the responding law enforcement agency as soon as possible after the auto accident.

-While a police report itself probably will not be admissible in civil court proceedings, it can go a long way toward gaining negotiation leverage in any personal injury dispute.
-For example, during informal settlement discussions with opposing counsel or an insurance carrier, you or your attorney can use the facts and conclusions found in a police report to gain an advantage on such issues as:
+A police report can go a long way toward gaining negotiation leverage in any personal injury dispute.
+For example, during informal settlement discussions with an insurance carrier or opposing counsel, you or your attorney can use the facts and conclusions found in a police report to gain an advantage on such issues as:

-- Circumstances of the incident, including the time of day, date, specific location, and weather conditions at the time.
+- The circumstances of the scene of the accident, including the time of day, date, specific location, and weather conditions at the time

 Identifying Information of Witnesses